nmize1/Archipelago/worlds/simpsonshitnrun/docs/setup_en.md

 - Check [here](https://docs.donutteam.com/docs/lucasmodlauncher/mods/installing-mods) for more help installing mods.

 - Under the "Settings" tab of the mod launcher, there are several optional mods.
 Don't enable anything that changes gameplay, but graphical changes or setting changes are fine.
+  Logic expects you to play between 60 and 150 fps.
 - Install .NET 10 from the link above.
 Make sure to install the **x86** version.
 The site will default to x64 as that's more modern, but SHAR needs x86.

 - Finally, extract SHARRandomizer.zip where ever you'd like.